awoods/collectionbuilder.github.io/_howto/writeahowto.md

 Name all images using only lowercase characters.
 Include no spaces in the filename, or anything else weird.

 Add the image to a folder inside the '/images/howto/' folder that pertains to your section.
 So if you're talking about 'git' put your images in a folder called 'git' -- if you need to create that folder, that's fine.
+Folder names should also be lowercase, no spaces, or anything else weird.

 You will then reference that folder in the include explained below.